drogel/Marvel/README.md

 ## About

-The purpose of this project is to develop a non-trivial app using MVP+C, and including a bunch of unit tests.
+The purpose of this project is to develop a non-trivial app using MVVM+C.

 The app leverages the [Marvel API](https://developer.marvel.com/) to display descriptions and images of the 1000+ characters in the Marvel universe.

-This project has been built using UIKit and no third party dependencies.
+This project was originally built using UIKit, but its views have been migrated to SwiftUI.
+The routing logic is still based on UIKit hosting controllers and Coordinators.
+This app has no third party dependencies.

 ## Features